 Access to the Hill of Tara is 24/7 through unlocked gates or over stiles.

-Take note that the Hill of Tara is a (more or less) natural landscape, absolutely not suitable for wheelchairs or persons with a severe mobility impairment.
+Take note that the Hill of Tara is a (more or less) natural landscape, absolutely not suitable for wheelchairs or persons with a more than slight mobility impairment.
 All others should wear stout shoes with good (gripping) soles, and bring a walking stick if needed.
+On wet days, Tara is an assortment of slippery slopes and sheep droppings.